Bank Mortgage Insurance vs Term Life Insurance in Canada (2026): Real Cost Comparison

 If I have term life, will it pay off my mortgage automatically?

-No. Term life pays your beneficiary.
-Your family then decides whether to pay off the mortgage, invest, or manage cash flow another way.
+No. Term life pays your beneficiary (usually your spouse).
+Your family then decides whether to pay off the mortgage, invest the lump sum, or manage cash flow another way.
+This flexibility is a major advantage — the bank doesn't automatically get the money.

 Can a bank deny a mortgage insurance claim?